realm/ci-actions/run-ios-simulator/README.md

 # Run an iOS application in a simulator
 This github action helps with running an iOS application on a simulator in a Github runner.

-You can add this action to your GitHub workflow for Ubuntu runners (e.g. `runs-on: ubuntu-latest`) as follows:
+This action can run on any Github runner and it can be added to a GitHub workflow as follows:

 ```yaml
 - name: Run iOS application